-At 40km from Rouen, Chateau Gaillard is a classified historic monument (classified in 1852) standing in impressive ruins above the village of Les Andelys in the Normandy countryside.
+Chateau-Gaillard is a classified historic monument (classified in 1852) with the impressive ruins of a castle standing above the village of Les Andelys in the Normandy countryside, 40 kilometres from Rouen.

-Largely abandoned the castle was already falling to ruin until Henry IV had it substantially destroyed in 1603 - for safety reasons rather than military reasons.
+Largely abandoned, Chateau-Gaillard was already falling to ruin when Henry IV had it substantially destroyed in 1603 - for safety reasons rather than military reasons.

 Visiting Chateau Gaillard